anothermeer/Atmos-Terminal/README.md

 > Why i have a warning from microsoft defender/antivirus?

 Maybe the antivirus detected the terminal is a virus.
-(Cus it runs scripts.)
+(Cus it uses batch to runs scripts.)